 11. Live A Legend~Derry Life

-As if you needed another reason to visit Derry next year, the exciting Clipper Round The World Race is stopping over in Northern Ireland in July 2020.
+As if you needed another reason to visit Derry/Londonderry next year, the Clipper Round The World Race is stopping over here in July 2020.

 The fleet of ocean-going yachts and crew will sail up to the 17th century walls of Derry just in time for the city's Foyle Maritime Festival.